 In this policy “personal information” and “sensitive information” have the same meaning as under the Privacy Act.

 We may change this policy from time to time.
+The amended policy will be effective immediately.
 We encourage you to periodically review this policy to stay informed about how we are helping to protect the personal information we collect.
+Your continued use of our websites and mobile applications constitutes your agreement to the policy and any updates.